- The Fatal error on your Windows 10 PC can be generated by corrupted files or out-of-date drivers, among other causes.

 Computer errors can always be a problem, but the most problematic ones are usually Blue Screen of Death errors.

-These errors can be quite a nuisance, so today we’re going to show you how to fix Fatal system error on Windows 10.
+These errors can be quite a nuisance, so in today’s article, we’re going to show you how to fix Fatal system errors on Windows 10.

-Solution 1 – Use DISM command
+1. Use the DISM command

 - Boot your PC from Windows 10 installation media.